CAHLR/pyBKT/README.md

 ### Linux

-If you have Boost already installed, pip will install pyBKT with fast C++ inferencing.
-Boost is already installed on most recent Ubuntu distributions.
-If it is not installed on your machine, type `sudo apt install libboost-all-dev` if using Debian based distributions.
+If you have a C++ compiler already installed, pip will install pyBKT with fast C++ inferencing.
+C++ compilers are already installed on nearly all Linux distributions.
+If it is not installed on your machine, type `sudo apt install gcc g++` if using Debian based distributions.
 Otherwise, whichever package manager is appropriately suited to your distribution (`dnf`, `pacman`, etc.).
-Without Boost, pip will install pyBKT without C++ speed optimizations.
+Without a compiler, pip will install pyBKT without C++ speed optimizations.

-You can check if libboost has been installed properly with `ldconfig -p | grep libboost_python`, which should yield an output on Linux machines.
-Note that the version on the dynamic library should match the Python installation version.

 In case this is a hassle, we provide a Conda environment that works very easily.
 Simply execute inside your base conda environment: